pesto-students/p8-harshith-artfullsoul/Week-1/Assignment_1.1_Readme.md

 Step 5 ->  The response is processed and displayed in user interface by Browser Step 6 ->  The browser process data in following parts

-# Components of a browser
+# Components of a Browser & their Working

 ## Network Layer